AndVici/FISHA/README.md

 FINDING IMAGE SIMILARITY: HISTOGRAM ANALYSIS
 ============================================

 There are two programs that make up this project.
-The Matlab program **FISHAM** and the Java program **FISHA**.
+The Matlab program **FISHAM** and the Java program **FISHAJ**.
 These programs must be run sequentially and in order.

 **FISHAM**